silq-lang/silq/README.md

 ### Special statements

-- `a := readCSV(filename);` where filename is a string literal (such as "data.csv"), reads the given file containing a comma-separated list of values into a read-only array 'a'.
+- `a := readCSV(filename);` where filename is a string literal (such as "data.csv"), reads the given file containing a comma-separated list of values into a read-only array `a`.
 Indexing into such arrays requires deterministic integer indices.

 ### Expressions